4LT/qc-conduit/README.md

 Sets the target's `frame` value to the **received** value.

+### control_animate

+Controls target's animation.
+Animates between frames `waitmin` and `waitmax`, pausing on each frame for `wait` seconds.
+If the starting frame is greater than the end frame, the animation plays in reverse.
+When triggered, a **received** value of 0 toggles the animation on/off, a positive value starts the animation playing, and a negative value stops the animation.

 ### func_actuator

 This entity moves to arbitrary positions along a linear path.
 You can set a